gustavoh430/Jenkins_Integration/README.md

 Copy the code and click on "Continue"

-code generated: sqp_1c85b1f08775b76009d1be84e9a1699d8af9894e

 ![image](https://github.com/gustavoh430/Jenkins_Integration/assets/41215245/e2ae8f18-5e6f-4dc4-b1eb-98c2ff32d815)

 After that, we go back to Jenkins.
 There, we go to "Manage Jenkins" -> "Credentials" -> "System" -> "Global credentials (unrestricted)"

-Firstly, we define a name to this server (I choose "Sonar").
+Firstly, we define a name to this server (I've chosen "Sonar").
 After these steps, we click on "Advanced" -> "+ Add" -> "Jenkins".
 When a new window pops up, we choose "Secret Text" in "Kind", paste our Sonar key there and give an "id" to this key (I named it as "Sonar_Secret"

-Finally, just pick the token secret just create from the list in "Server Authentication token" and click on "Create Credential".
+Finally, just pick the token secret just create from the list on "Server Authentication token" and click on "Create Credential".
 There, we choose "Secret Text" as "Kind".
 We also provide our SonarQube token in "Secret" and we must also choose an ID to our Secret.

 ![image](https://github.com/gustavoh430/Jenkins_Integration/assets/41215245/a162fe08-0e1a-4a37-905f-6acb4c0e9669)